xtreamsrl/interviews-back-end-assignment/readme.md

 ## Introduction

-This is an interview exercise for the Web & Mobile team of [xtream](https://www.linkedin.com/company/xtream-srl).
+This is an interview exercise for the Digital Products team of [xtream](https://www.linkedin.com/company/xtream-srl).
 In the following sections, you will find a number of challenges that we ask you to  implement.
-You **DO NOT NECESSARILY need to complete 100% of them**, but rather only the ones you feel comfortable with or that interest you.
+You **DO NOT NECESSARILY need to complete 100% of them**, but rather only the ones you feel comfortable with.

 :watch: We estimate it should take around 8 hours to solve the challenges, and we give you **1 week** to submit a solution, so that you can do it at your own pace.

 ### Deliverables

 Simply fork this repository and work on it as if you were working on a real-world project assigned to you.
 A week from now, we will checkout your work and evaluate it.
+The fork can also be private, we will just share our accounts with you so you can grant read access.

 :heavy_exclamation_mark: **Important**: At the end of this README, you will find a "How to run" section that is not written out.
 Please, write there instructions on how to run your code.

 ### Evaluation